Session 11/15Page 2/4 Having many sources of identity development

 Having many sources of identity development

 It is often confusing for children placed outside home to feel attached to many different people and cultural backgrounds.
 Very often, their attachments have been broken abruptly in situations where the child has been very afraid.
-For example: authorities may have removed child may by force by while the parents have been desperate or angry.
+For example: authorities may have forcibly removed the child while the parents have been desperate or angry.
 In other situations, a parent may have died or been unhappy when the separation happened.
 Many children have experienced multiple placements.

 Such childhood experiences make it even more difficult for children to create a clear idea about who they are and where they belong.
-Children identify with their parents and they often form a negative or confused idea about themselves if they do not receive help.
+Children identify with their parents so placed children and youth often form a negative or confused idea about themselves if they do not receive help.
 What are the problems, and how do you help children develop a positive idea of self while in foster care?

 BELONGING WITH TWO FAMILIES: LOYALTY AND IDENTITY CONFLICTS

-A child – especially if older than age three when received in foster care – has already formed attachments to parents.
+A child or a teenager – especially if older than age three when received in foster care – has already formed attachments to parents or other caregivers.
 From our perspective, these attachments may be dysfunctional and full of fear and ambivalence.
 The parents may have been unable to provide good care but nevertheless, these attachments are an important part of the child’s identity.

-This conflict in the child may be even more painful if the biological parents have unresolved issues (anger, jealousy) towards the foster family, seeing them as someone who is stealing the heart of their child.
-It is difficult to decide that others should care for your child and even more difficult if the “new family” has more resources.
+This conflict in the child may be even more painful if the biological parents have unresolved issues (anger, jealousy) towards the foster family, seeing them as someone who is stealing their child.
+It is difficult to decide that others should care for your child and even more difficult if the new family has more resources.

 THE FIRST REACTIONS OF FOSTER PARENTS AND BIOLOGICAL PARENTS

 If you receive a child in foster care that has been exposed to violence or neglect it is only natural to feel outraged and angry towards the biological parents who may have exposed the child to terrible events, or who are unable to keep appointments for visiting and contacting their child.
-Another natural reaction is to want to make the child forget about its parents and just make you feel secure with us”.
-This may be a good idea for the first time until the child has settled in the foster family and feels secure.
-After this period, open dialogues about having two families are necessary for identity development.
+Another natural reaction is to want to make the child forget about its parents and just make it feel secure with the foster family.
+This may be a good idea during the first time until the child has settled in the foster family and feels secure.
+After this period, open dialogues about having two families are necessary for healthy identity development.

 As described in other sessions, very young children tend to form deep attachments with foster parents after some time.
-If this happens, the child will probably start calling you “mother” or “father”.
-You can accept this – knowing that when the child gets older it must find a way to understand its own background.
-Perhaps the baby or young toddler will perceive you as a parent.
+If this happens, the child will probably start calling you “mom” and “dad”.
+You can accept this – knowing that when the child gets older it must find a way to understand its origins.
+Perhaps the baby or young toddler will perceive you as the parent.
 But it must learn from an early age to understand that it also has biological parents.
 At age three to four you can usually start to talk about “you have two sets of parents”.
 This should happen before the child hears from other children or adults that you are not the “real parents”.

 Foster parents are attachment figures, especially for infants and toddlers.
 And in a succesful placement, foster parents of course want to protect the child.
 But this positive bond can make it almost unbearable for foster parents to see biological parents who are unable to care for the child.
-These natural feelings must be resolved – and this takes time – in order not to place the foster child in an intense conflict of split loyalty.
+These natural feelings must be resolved – and it takes time – in order to avoid placing the foster child in an intense conflict of split loyalty.
 It is important to understand that any anger or resentment towards biological parents will be perceived by the child as anger towards a part of the child’s own identity.

 SHOWING RESPECT FOR THE CHILD BY RESPECTING ITS PARENTS

-Research shows that conflicts between parents and foster parents are harmful to the development of children – no matter what the conflicts are about.
+Research shows that conflicts and negative feelings between parents and foster parents are harmful to the development of children – no matter what the conflicts are about.